-This field allows you to the select a GMT-Offset using the path View - Options - Set Time-zone....
-If you never changed the selection, the local GMT-Offset of your workstation should be shown selected.
+This field allows you to select a GMT-Offset selecting the path View > Options > Set Time-zone.
+If you never changed the selection, the local GMT offset of your workstation should be shown selected.

-Therefore, you need to change it only if the host associated with the sysplex resides in a different Time-Zone.
+Therefore, you need to change it only if the host associated with the sysplex resides in a different time zone.
 The GMT-Offset affects the time stamps in your DataViews.